 Intrahepatic cholestasis of pregnancy, aka cholestasis of pregnancy, is a liver condition that can occur during the later stages of pregnancy.
 Even though the exact cause is unknown, it is believed to be caused due to extreme hormonal changes and genetics.
 It can cause itching of private parts during pregnancy and other body parts in your body like arms and palms.

 How To Deal With Vaginal Itching During Pregnancy

 Vaginal itching during pregnancy may or may not be serious.
 However, it is important to take adequate steps to prevent it from making your pregnancy tougher than it already is.
 For starters, you and your partner must get tested for STIs regularly–especially if you have unprotected sex or have multiple partners.
 This must be done before planning a baby or during the initial stages of your pregnancy to ensure that it doesn’t become severe and cause complications later.
 Using a condom even during oral sex is imperative to keep you safe from contracting an STI in case your partner is infected.

-Other preventive measures like using clean washrooms and not touching your intimate area with dirty hands can also help keep infections at bay.
-As for those, who already experience vaginal itching during pregnancy, consulting with your doc is the best way forward.
-But you can count on cotton undies, pyajamas, and panty liners to feel comfier.
+Other preventive measures like using clean washrooms and not touching your intimate area with dirty hands can also help keep vaginal itching during pregnancy at bay.
+As for those, who already experience itching in the vaginal area during pregnancy, consulting with your doc is the best way forward.
+But you can count on cotton undies, pyjamas, and panty liners to feel comfier.

 Sirona Recommends Best Products To Prevent Vaginal Itching During Pregnancy